THE STORY OF THE FIRST WORLD CUP

 In a narrative way our film describes the untold story of this event, the backgrounds, the course and the aftermath of the 1930 tournament of Montevideo, that went down in history as the big bang of world football.
 Previously unused original archive material is used here.
 Shown are scenes from the 1930 World Cup matches, protagonists, spectators and events, precursors of public viewing, newsreels and events surrounding the tournament, filmed by Max Glücksmann, the legendary pioneer of the South American film and music industry of the 1920s and 1930s.

 In addition, we shoot on original locations in Uruguay, Argentina, England and France.
-World Cup players, historians and football experts from all over the world take a stand on questions that were as relevant then as they are today: How much commercialization can the „beautiful game“ tolerate?
+World Cup players, historians and football experts from all over the world take a stand on questions that were as relevant then as they are today: How much commercialization and politicization can the „beautiful game“ tolerate?
 Is football a message of peace and international understanding, or does it symbolize violence?
 What role do antagonisms and prejudices play in the world’s biggest sporting event?